- Generic Plant Symbols Overview

 - Saving a Groundcover or Shrub Area Symbol Using Generic Plants

-- Replacing Generic Plants With Project Plants Using Match Properties
+- Replacing Generic Plants With Project Plants Using the Edit Plant or Match Properties Tool

 - Arraying Generic Plants